-Kieran is a Senior Lecturer in International Relations, Research Director of the Conflict, Security & Development Research Group, and co-Chair of the Africa Research Group.
+Kieran is a Reader in Conflict, Security and Development, Research Director of the Conflict, Security & Development Research Group, and co-Chair of the Africa Research Group.
 He is co-founder of the Urban Violence Research Network and an Affiliate of the Brazil Institute.
 He specialises in field research on violence and youth marginality, with extensive experience in Sierra Leone, Brazil and South Africa.

 Kieran holds a BA in Politics and Philosophy from the University of York and an MA, MRes and PhD from King's College London.
 He has consulted and worked for a range of international organisations, think tanks and risk consultancies related to conflict, security and development.
 He regularly provides commentary on violence, gangs, youth, and contemporary political developments to international media.
 During 2017-2018 he was a Visiting Associate at the Safety and Violence Initiative at the University of Cape Town, South Africa and Visiting Fellow at the Igarapé Institute, Rio de Janeiro, Brazil.

 Kieran’s most recent work explores urban violence, youth marginality, and the crime-conflict nexus, and evaluates the effectiveness of two contrasting responses to urban violence: public health interventions and securitised state-responses.
 Since 2016 he has conducted extended fieldwork with gang members, communities and security sector actors in Rio de Janeiro (Compexo da Maré), Cape Town (Manenberg and Hanover Park), Freetown, and London (Lambeth and Newham).
 The research provides a uniquely multi-disciplinary, comparative micro-level analysis of the various factors shaping urban violence, and gives emphasis to the voices of youth, gang-members and affected communities.
 This research will form the basis of a book exploring urban violence and comparative youth experiences around the world.